Sen. Feinstein dials back statement that Trump could be 'good president,' after backlash

 And she sought to put her statement from the day before in context: “The duty of the American president is to bring people together, not cater to one segment of a political base; to solve problems, not campaign constantly.
 While I’m under no illusion that it’s likely to happen and will continue to oppose his policies, I want President Trump to change for the good of the country.”

-The San Francisco Chronicle reported on Feinstein’s original remarks during an interview at Herbst Theater interview.
+The San Francisco Chronicle reported on Feinstein’s original remarks during an interview at the Herbst Theater.

 The paper described the event as a “political lovefest” — pointing out that Feinstein is wildly popular in San Francisco, where she served as mayor for a decade.